-The advantages of LLU broadband are many for the customer.
-It has created that competition that Ofcom originally wanted and forced BT to up their game by making their network more reliable and faster, and to develop technologies to keep Britain’s internet infrastructure improving.
+There are many advantages to LLU broadband.
+It has created the competition that Ofcom originally wanted, forcing BT to up its game by making the network more reliable and faster, and to develop technologies to keep Britain’s internet infrastructure improving.

 LLU also allows ISPs to offer a range of services at different price points., These can offer much more flexibility and better pricing than BT’s own phone and/or broadband packages.